 What Is Narcissism?

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) describes narcissism as a spectrum disorder, which means it exists on a continuum: either full blown narcissist or has some traits to a certain degree.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) describes narcissism as a spectrum disorder, which means that narcissism exists on a continuum.

 Here are the nine traits that define narcissism: